Tudorx95/C-Interpreter/README.md

 From that just run make -B interpreter to start the compilation process of the Interpreter.
 And then run the interpreter using: ./glang

+## Bibliography

+- Gheorghe Grigoras, "Proiectarea Compilatoarelor", University of "Alexandru Ioan Cuza" Publishing House, Iași, 2006-2007.

 ## Contributors

+This project was completed by Lepadatu Tudor in cooperation with Lect.univ.dr. Ştefania NIŢĂ